WordPress Hosting: Which Hosting Service Is Right For You & Your Personal Website?

 Though the WordPress core is secure, it is not perfect.
 That’s why having a solid hosting provider that adds another layer of security onto your website is paramount to protecting your site’s data, your customers’ personal and financial information, and even the user experience.

 Every web host provider will have different plans available for different price points.
-Depending on the features you needs, and type of hosting your site requires, you may spend as little as $2.99/month for hosting, or as much as a few hundred dollars a month or more.
+Depending on the features you need, and type of hosting your site requires, you may spend as little as $2.50/month for hosting, or as much as a few hundred dollars a month or more.